AlonSardas/RFFQMOrigami/README.md

 ### Creating patterns by providing boundary data
 The most common usage is to create an RFFQM crease pattern by dictating the boundary input data and solving the marching algorithm.
-Then the pattern can be rigidly folded.
+Then, the pattern can be rigidly folded.

 ```python
 import numpy as np